 PhD in Telematics (now Information and Computer Engineering)

 Working in ICT management with a focus on IT strategy, information management and digital transformation of the public administration

-2016 – present: Head of Computing Center at University of Mannheim, Germany
+2016 – present: Director of Computing Center at University of Mannheim, Germany

 2012 – 2016: Deputy head of IT Services at Graz University of Technology, Austria